MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Specifies which native messaging hosts that shouldn't be used.

-Use '*' to block all native messaging hosts unless they are explicitly listed in the allow list.
+  Setting this policy specifies which native messaging hosts shouldn't be loaded.
+A deny list value of * means all native messaging hosts are denied unless they're explicitly allowed.

-If you don't configure this policy, Microsoft Edge will load all installed native messaging hosts.
+If you leave this policy unset , Microsoft Edge loads all installed native messaging hosts.

   #### Supported features: